-SALMON’s story began back in 1952, when Helen and Daniel Salmon Sr., both nurses, established the Salmon Family of Services after converting a restaurant in Northborough into a nursing home.
+SALMON’s story began back in 1952, when Helen and Daniel Salmon Sr., both nurses, established the Salmon Family of Services after converting the Adora restaurant in Northborough into a nursing home.
 The couple moved into the nursing home with their five young boys, who all pitched in at the community.

-In the 1960s, Dan and Helen sold the Northborough Nursing Home and purchased Beaumont Nursing Home in Northbridge and again, lived among the 28 residents.
+In 1959 Dan and Helen sold the Northborough Nursing Home and purchased Beaumont Nursing Home in Northbridge and again, lived among the 28 residents.

 In 1965, Dan and Helen’s son Daniel, Jr. married his wife Dorothy and the two nurses assumed responsibility for running Beaumont, with Danny as administrator and Dottie as the director of nursing (a position she held until her retirement in 1990).
 They soon started a family of their own, and a new generation of Salmons began life in the caring world of Beaumont.